mrnglory/Assembly-Language/README.md

 # Assembly-Language
-These are the assignments I did in the assembly language and practice class.
+These are the assignments I did in assembly language and practice class during the 2020-2 semester.